aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 }
 ```

-where `key_type` is the table `key` type, `key` is the key value we are looking for, and the `value_type` is the table `value` which is a `Task` struct.
-The Task struct use the same format from our previous resource query
+Where `key_type` is the table `key` type, `key` is the key value we are looking for, and the `value_type` is the table `value` which is a `Task` struct.
+The Task struct uses the same format from our previous resource query:

 - The account address who holds that module = our profile account address
 - The module name the resource lives in = `main`
 - The struct name = `Task`

-Last thing we want to do, is actually display the tasks we just fetched.
+The last thing we want to do is display the tasks we just fetched.

-6. On our `App.tsx` , update our UI with the following code
+6. In our `App.tsx` file, update our UI with the following code:

 ```jsx
 {